jju/stubbl/matches/gcxi-13-zvft.md

 Pick: Tide+

-Venus touched the ball 8 times and scored on 7 of those possessions.
+Veens touched the ball 8 times and scored on 7 of those possessions.
 Opposing teams need to get in the way of that pipeline.
 This loss technically kept the Machine in the running for a playoff spot.

 > Weather: Pouring Rain, Very Sunny, Nice
 > Toss: ZV-Receive